JoanZapata/android-asyncservice/README.md

 ## How does it work?

 First of all, **Kiss** does not rely heavily upon reflection.
 It's an annotation processor, which generates code that will call your code directly at runtime, without reflection.
-The only bit of reflection is done to find and instanciate the injector for your class when you call ```inject()```.
+The only bit of reflection is done to find and instantiate the injector for your class when you call ```inject()```.

 // TODO schema